alexbredo/codex/README.md

-# Dynamic Data Weaver (Firebase Studio Project)
+# CodexStructure (Firebase Studio Project)

-This is a Next.js application built with Firebase Studio, designed for dynamic data management.
-It allows users to define data models, manage data objects through adaptive forms, and utilize a smart search functionality.
-The backend is powered by Next.js API Routes with an SQLite database for persistence.
+CodexStructure is a web application designed to empower users to dynamically define and manage their own data structures (models) and the data objects associated with them.
+It provides tools for creating models with various property types (text, numbers, dates, relationships), organizing these models into logical groups (model groups), and performing CRUD (Create, Read, Update, Delete) operations on data entries through adaptive forms.
+The goal is to offer a flexible, user-centric way to build custom information systems without requiring deep database expertise, supported by an internal API for programmatic data access.

 ## Prerequisites